litaio/lita.io/source/plugin-authoring/handlers.html.md

 Template files should be placed in the `templates` directory at the root of your plugin.
 If you generated your plugin with a version of Lita prior to 4.2.0, you'll need to create this directory yourself.
 Template files are given a unique name and the `erb` extension.
 For example, `example.erb`.
 To create an adapter-specific version of the same template, include the name of the adapter (as it is specified in `config.robot.adapter`) as the first file extension.
 For an IRC-specific template, you would name the file `example.irc.erb`.
 This will be selected when Lita is running with the IRC adapter.
 Otherwise, the generic `example.erb` will be selected.
 You can have as many different adapter-specific versions for the same template as you'd like.
 For example, you could have `example.irc.erb`, `example.hipchat.erb`, `example.slack.erb`, and the fallback `example.erb`.

-In order to render a template for an outgoing message, you the handler's `render_template` method, passing it the name of the template:
+In order to render a template for an outgoing message, you use the handler's `render_template` method, passing it the name of the template:

 ~~~ ruby
 module Lita